apache/spark/docs/running-on-mesos.md

 To use cluster mode, you must start the `MesosClusterDispatcher` in your cluster via the `sbin/start-mesos-dispatcher.sh` script, passing in the Mesos master URL (e.g: mesos://host:5050).
 This starts the `MesosClusterDispatcher` as a daemon running on the host.

+By setting the Mesos proxy config property (requires mesos version >= 1.4), `--conf spark.mesos.proxy.baseURL=http://localhost:5050` when launching the dispacther, the mesos sandbox URI for each driver is added to the mesos dispatcher UI.

 If you like to run the `MesosClusterDispatcher` with Marathon, you need to run the `MesosClusterDispatcher` in the foreground (i.e: `bin/spark-class org.apache.spark.deploy.mesos.MesosClusterDispatcher`).
 Note that the `MesosClusterDispatcher` not yet supports multiple instances for HA.

 The `MesosClusterDispatcher` also supports writing recovery state into Zookeeper.
 This will allow the `MesosClusterDispatcher` to be able to recover all submitted and running containers on relaunch.
 In order to enable this recovery mode, you can set SPARK_DAEMON_JAVA_OPTS in spark-env by configuring `spark.deploy.recoveryMode` and related spark.deploy.zookeeper.* configurations.